vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere-nsxt.md

    1. Click **Save** to create the logical segment.

 Repeat steps 1-7 to create all other required overlay-backed segments.
-Once completed, you should see an output similar to:
+Once completed, you should see an output similar to the following screenshot:

    ![List of created segments](img/tko-on-vsphere-nsxt/T1-gateway-07.png)